vidit-bhat/trino-analytics/README.md

    - After processing, the transformed data is also stored back in the S3 bucket in Parquet format, partitioned by date for efficient querying.

 4. **Metadata Management**:
    - The Hive Metastore provides metadata information to Trino, allowing it to handle complex queries with partitioned data efficiently.
+We use a postgres instance for storage.

 This architecture allows scalable, cost-effective, and efficient data analytics processing, leveraging Trino’s query optimization, Kubernetes' orchestration capabilities, and S3's storage.